 “Ge!”
-Charlene calls out as soon as she spots him.
+Charlene called out as soon as she spotted him.

 “Is sis out yet?”
-Kenny blurts out, running out of breath from the run.
+Kenny blurted out, running out of breath from the run.

 “What?!”
-Jacky exclaims, not believing the words he just heard.
+Jacky exclaimed, not believing the words he just heard.

-“She let me borrow her car,” Kenny explains.
-“She said that she’s going to do the calculations now so Dad doesn’t have to do it during the weekend.
-I told her I’ll be back later so I took her car.”
+“She let me borrow her car,” Kenny explained.
+“She said that she’s going to do the calculations now, so Dad doesn’t have to do it during the weekend.
+I told her I’ll be back later, so I took her car.”

-Jacky is already gone from their sight after hearing the confirmation with Joanne still stuck inside.
-He advances towards the entrance and attempts to break through.
-The crowd has already been control by the police arriving several minutes ago.
+Jacky was already gone from their sight after hearing the confirmation with Joanne still stuck inside.
+He advanced toward the entrance and attempted to break through.
+The crowd had already been controlled by the police arriving several minutes ago.

 “Sir, you can’t go in!”
-A fireman yells at him.
+A fireman yelled at him.
 Possibly the same one from earlier.

-Jacky tries again.
+Jacky tried again.
 “I have to.
 Someone’s still inside.”

 “The blaze’s getting fierce.”

 “I don’t care.”
-He knows he’s out of line but he honestly doesn’t care at that point.
+He knew he was out of line, but he honestly didn’t care at that point.

 “Sir, you’re making it difficult for us.”

-He could see one of the police officers making his way towards him.
-He has to take the chance.
-He takes his jacket off and flings it quickly at one of the water hoses before diving towards the entrance.
+He could see one of the police officers making his way toward him.
+He had to take the chance.
+He took his jacket off and flung it quickly at one of the water hoses before diving toward the entrance.

 “Qiao Qiao!”
-Jacky calls out, his voice desperate.
+Jacky called out, his voice desperate.

 He could only hear some of the firemen at the door yelling at him.
 If they didn’t have to keep to their duties of controlling the flames, they would’ve gone after him.
-With the wet jacket still dangling over his head as protection, he makes his way across the shop, trying to make out various shapes—or what was left of the shapes—and finding his way.
+With the wet jacket still dangling over his head as protection, he made his way across the shop, trying to make out various shapes—or what was left of the shapes—and finding his way.

 “Qiao Qiao!”
-He calls out again, choking on some smokes.
+He called out again, choking on some smokes.

-He’s finally at the break room.
-Knowing some flames might be leaping towards him, he takes the risk anyway.
-He kicks the door open in several attempts, gasping for air—or what is left of air—in this airtight atmosphere.
-His jacket’s returning to its normal state, getting drier and drier by the minute.
+He was finally at the break room.
+Knowing some flames might be leaping toward him, he took the risk anyway.
+He kicked the door open in several attempts, gasping for air—or what was left of air—in this airtight atmosphere.
+His jacket was returning to its normal state, getting drier and drier by the minute.

-He couldn’t make out anymore shapes.
-The smokes are too high.
-He scrambles on the ground, attempting to manipulate his vision further.
-It doesn’t work.
+He couldn’t make out any more shapes.
+The smokes were too high.
+He scrambled on the ground, attempting to manipulate his vision further.
+It didn’t work.
 Not really.
-He resorts to using his ears instead, making his way cautiously around the room.
-Then he hears it.
+He resorted to using his ears instead, making his way cautiously around the room.
+Then he heard it.
 A light cough.
 A very soft sound but he could hear it.
-He makes his way towards the sound, not realizing how fast his heart has been beating.
+He made his way toward the sound, not realizing how fast his heart had been beating.
 It wasn’t from fear.
-At least not from the fire.
+At least, not from the fire.

 “Qiao Qiao!”
-His voice has become somewhat shaky.
+His voice had become somewhat shaky.

-He soon finds her hidden behind the counter in tears.
-He spies a water bottle next to her.
-He takes the lid off, making sure it’s not some dangerous liquid before pouring it on his jacket and covering her with it.
+He soon found her hidden behind the counter in tears.
+He spied a water bottle next to her.
+He took the lid off, making sure it was not some dangerous liquid before pouring it on his jacket and covering her with it.

-He has to lead her out carefully, doing all the pull.
-The front is not an option anymore.
-The damage has already been done.
-He locates the backdoor, making his way towards it.
-He steers Joanne towards the door.
-He has to call it on luck that they still have an escape route.
+He had to lead her out carefully, doing all the pull.
+The front was not an option anymore.
+The damage had already been done.
+He located the backdoor, making his way toward it.
+He steered Joanne toward the door.
+He had to call it on luck that they still had an escape route.
 He could always die with her but not without fighting.

-“Come on,” He urges softly, grabbing onto her shoulders, pushing her out the door after unlocking it and yanking it with much force.
+“Come on,” He urged softly, grabbing onto her shoulders, pushing her out the door after unlocking it and yanking it with much force.

-He has to make sure they are a safe distance from the back before stopping.
-He reaches over and tries to smooth out her hair, wiping the sweats from her face.
+He had to make sure they were a safe distance from the back before stopping.
+He reached over and tried to smooth out her hair, wiping the sweats from her face.
 Or were those tears?

 “Qiao Qiao?”
-He calls out again.
-His voice is failing him.
+He called out again.
+His voice was failing him.
 “Don’t scare me.”

-She finally reacts, falling into his arms, sobbing away.
-He holds her in his arms, reassuring her as best as he could.
+She finally reacted, falling into his arms, sobbing away.
+He held her in his arms, reassuring her as best as he could.

-“I thought I was going to die in there,” She says after a few minutes more of sobbing.
+“I thought I was going to die in there,” She said after a few minutes more of sobbing.

-“You’re okay now,” He says, still rocking back and forth, trying to soothe her.
+“You’re okay now,” He said, still rocking back and forth, trying to soothe her.

 He could feel her nodding into him.

 “Let’s go out front, okay?”
-He suggests, knowing the others are waiting for them.
+He suggested, knowing the others were waiting for them.

-Joanne seems to regain herself.
-She pulls away from him and wipes away her tears.
-They make their way back front with him still guiding her and shielding her from the view—though the sidewalk only shows of the building with smokes.
-Their shop is not badly damaged from the outside but it is another story from the inside.
-They have just witnessed the whole thing and have survived.
+Joanne seemed to regain herself.
+She pulled away from him and wiped away her tears.
+They made their way back front with him still guiding her and shielding her from the view—though the sidewalk only showed the building with smokes.
+Their shop was not badly damaged from the outside, but it was another story from the inside.
+They just witnessed the whole thing and survived.

 “Sis!”
-Kenny calls out as soon as he spots them.
+Kenny called out as soon as he spotted them.

-It seems like Mr. Zeng has been trying to get in too.
-The police as well as Kenny and Charlene have been attempting to restrain and reassure him.
-Now that he sees Joanne safe, he stops fighting and relaxes.
-Though his eyes are streaming with tears.
+It seemed like Mr. Tseng had been trying to get in too.
+The police as well as Kenny and Charlene had been attempting to restrain and reassure him.
+Now that he saw Joanne safe, he stopped fighting and relaxed.
+Though his eyes were streaming with tears.

-“Qiao Qiao,” Mr. Zeng calls out in an emotional tone.
+“Qiao Qiao,” Mr. Tseng called out in an emotional tone.

-“Ba,” Joanne calls out, hugging her father back.
+“Ba,” Joanne called out, hugging her father back.

 “It’s good you’re all right…it’s so good…”

-“Jacky ge,” Charlene calls out at that time.
+“Jacky ge,” Charlene called out at that time.
 “You all right?”

-“I didn’t realize the shop was…” Kenny begins, gesturing his hand towards the shop.
+“I didn’t realize the shop was…” Kenny began, gesturing his hand toward the shop.
 “If I’d stay with sis…”

-“It’s not your fault,” Jacky cuts him off.
+“It’s not your fault,” Jacky cut him off.
 “You wouldn’t be able to predict it.”

-“Young man, what you did was…” One officer says, pointing at Jacky.
+“Young man, what you did was…” One officer said, pointing at Jacky.

-“Like anyone’s going to enter that place and save sis,” Kenny jumps in, his voice on the edge.
+“Like anyone’s going to enter that place and save sis,” Kenny jumped in, his voice on the edge.

-“Uncle,” Jacky interferes.
+“Uncle,” Jacky interfered.
 “I’ll take care of this.”
-He turns to the officer.
+He turned to the officer.
 “Could you please step this way?”

-The officer takes a look at the Zeng family once and then at Jacky.
-He seems to catch on, following Jacky towards the corner of the street.
+The officer took a look at the Tseng family once and then at Jacky.
+He seemed to catch on, following Jacky toward the corner of the street.

-“Sir, I know what I did was rash,” Jacky begins.
+“Sir, I know what I did was rash,” Jacky began.
 “But I couldn’t just wait.”

-“That’s still not a good excuse,” The officer says.
+“That’s still not a good excuse,” The officer said.

-“She was trapped in a fire when she was younger,” Jacky continues on, knowing he has to get it out.
+“She was trapped in a fire when she was younger,” Jacky continued on, knowing he had to get it out.
 “I couldn’t let history repeat itself for her.
 Anyone would know how to get out since the door’s not that far from where I found her.
 But it’s her past experience that has caused her to be scared of seeing fire.
 Or more like those orange flames.”
-Jacky takes another look towards where the Zeng family is hurdled together.
+Jacky took another look toward where the Tseng family was huddled together.
 “I didn’t have time to explain earlier.
 I know I have to go inside.”

-“But her father and sister didn’t inform us that she was inside,” The officer says – as if fearing the responsible is going to transfer to them.
+“But her father and sister didn’t inform us that she was inside,” The officer said—as if fearing the responsibility was going to transfer to them.

-“They didn’t know, sir,” Jacky explains.
+“They didn’t know, sir,” Jacky explained.
 “Only Kenny knows she’s inside.
 They all thought she’s somewhere else.
 Possibly with me.”

-The officer takes a step forward.
+The officer took a step forward.
 “I better call in and request an emergency…”

-“I’ll take her to the hospital and have her check out,” Jacky says, interrupting him on purpose.
+“I’ll take her to the hospital and have her check out,” Jacky said, interrupting him on purpose.

-The officer nods.
+The officer nodded.
 “After the crew is done with putting out the flames, we’ll investigate further into this.”

 “We already jot down all the information.”

-Jacky takes out his card anyway—to cover all bases.
-Then he makes his way back to where the Zengs are standing.
+Jacky took out his card anyway—to cover all bases.
+Then he made his way back to where the Tsengs were standing.

 © Sunday, June 13th, 2010